microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-endpointdiscoveredcloudappdetail-get.md

 ---
 title: "Get endpointDiscoveredCloudAppDetail"
-description: "Get the details of all the discovered apps for a specific stream/endpoint"
+description: "Get the details of all the discovered apps for a specific stream or endpoint."
 author: "nechamam"
 ms.localizationpriority: medium
 ms.subservice: "security"